h-ayat/st/README.md

 ## Installation on other distributions

 At first you'll need to install the `JetBrains Mono` typeface.
-But you can easily get rid of this dependency by changing `JetBrains Mono` to `monospace` in **config.h**.
+But you can easily get rid of this dependency by changing `JetBrains Mono` to `monospace` or any other monospace font in **config.h**.
 ```
 git clone https://github.com/monosans/st
 cd st